-(g) Other Design Considerations

-- i.
-The geotechnical stability of the caps (e.g., bearing capacity, slope stability, ebullition) shall be evaluated. - The need for over-placement allowances with additional excavation for each layer shall be considered. - iii.
+- (g) Other Design Considerations - i.
+The geotechnical stability of the caps (e.g., bearing capacity, slope stability, ebullition) shall be evaluated. - ii.
+The need for over-placement allowances with additional excavation for each layer shall be considered. - iii.
 The requirement for periodic removal of contaminated sediment that accumulates on top of the Engineered Caps at Woods Pond and Rising Pond shall be considered in the design of such Engineered Caps. - j.
-Additional Response Actions for Dams and Impoundments in Reaches 5 through 9

-(a) The Permittee shall minimize PCB releases related to dams and Impoundments by inspecting, monitoring, and maintaining such dams and Impoundments, and operating the Woods Pond and Rising Pond dams.
+Additional Response Actions and/or Inspection, Monitoring and Maintenance for Dams and Impoundments in Reaches 5 through 9 - (1) Performance Standards - (a) The Permittee shall minimize PCB releases related to dams and Impoundments by ensuring inspection, monitoring, and maintenance of such dams and Impoundments, and operating the Woods Pond and Rising Pond Dams. - (b) If there is a catastrophic failure and/or a material breach of any dam or component of the dam that results in a release of PCBs that is materially greater than the PCB transport from that dam under the normal range of flow conditions, the Permittee shall propose and implement a response to maintain the Performance Standards or to maintain the effectiveness of the Rest of River Remedial Action.

-- (b) If there is a catastrophic failure and/or a material breach of any dam or component of the dam that results in a release of PCBs that is materially greater than the PCB transport from that dam under the normal range of flow conditions, the Permittee shall propose and implement a response to maintain the Performance Standards or to maintain the effectiveness of the Rest of River Remedial Action. - (c) The Permittee shall conduct response actions to be protective of any Legally Permissible Future Project or Work including, but not limited to, dam removal (either before or after completion of any response action conducted pursuant to Section II.B.2.e. through II.B.2.g. above).
-Permittee shall conduct such response actions (including material handling and off-site disposal and engineering controls) to allow such Legally Permissible Future Project or Work to be conducted in a manner that maintains Performance Standards and/or maintains the effectiveness of the Rest of River Remedial Action.
+- (c) The Permittee shall conduct response actions to be protective of any Legally Permissible Future Project or Work including, but not limited to, dam removal (either before or after completion of any response action conducted pursuant to Sections II.B.2.e. through II.B.2.g. above).
+Permittee shall conduct such response actions (including material handling and off-site disposal and engineering controls) to allow such Legally Permissible Future Project or Work to be conducted in a manner that maintains Performance Standards and/or maintains the effectiveness of the Rest of River Remedial Action. - (2) Corrective Measures

-To achieve and maintain these Performance Standards, Permittee shall perform the following: inspect, monitor, and maintain the dams, and/or Impoundments; operate Woods Pond and Rising Pond dams to minimize releases; conduct response actions to be protective of any Legally Permissible Future Project or Work including, but not limited to dam removal; if there is a catastrophic failure and/or material breach of any dam or dam component, propose and respond to such release to maintain the Performance Standards or to maintain the effectiveness of the Rest of River Remedial Action; and perform all other related activities.
-Permittee shall perform the foregoing pursuant to the Performance Standards, the requirements in Section II.B.2.j.(2)(a) through (e) below, and in accordance with the plans submitted and approved pursuant to Section II.H. of this Permit.
+To achieve and maintain these Performance Standards, Permittee shall perform the following: ensure the inspection, monitoring, and maintenance of the dams, and/or Impoundments; operate Woods Pond and Rising Pond Dams to minimize releases; conduct response actions to be protective of any Legally Permissible Future Project or Work including, but not limited to dam removal; if there is a catastrophic failure and/or material breach of any dam or dam component, propose and respond to such release to maintain the Performance Standards or to maintain the effectiveness of the Rest of River Remedial Action; and perform all other related activities.
+Permittee shall perform the foregoing pursuant to the Performance Standards, the requirements in Sections II.B.2.j.(2)(a) through II.B.2.j.(2)(e) below, and in accordance with the plans submitted and approved pursuant to Section II.H. of this Permit.

-(a) Permittee shall operate, inspect, monitor, and maintain Woods Pond and Rising Pond dams, even if the Permittee transfers ownership interest in the dams.
+(a) Permittee shall operate, inspect, monitor, and maintain Woods Pond and Rising Pond Dams, even if the Permittee transfers ownership interest in the dams.
 Such activities shall include, (i) maintaining the integrity of the dam to contain contaminated sediments and (ii) conducting materials handling and off-site disposal and engineering controls related to dam maintenance, repair, upgrades, and enhancement activities (including, but not limited to, addressing sedimentation in sluiceways, conveyances, and other channels that transport water over, through or around the dam); and (iii) and all other related activities.
 Upon conveyance of either dam, Permittee may seek EPA approval for another party to implement some or all of Permittee's operation, inspection, monitoring and maintenance obligations.